Author: Jeff Bacon

 Oklahoma City Child Support Lawyer for Fathers

 A good dad wants to support his kids.
 That is not the fight.
-The fight is what counts as “support,” how income is measured, how parenting time gets credited, and whether DHS or the other side is going to inflate the number until it stops making sense.
-Walking into a child support hearing in Oklahoma County without representation is how fathers end up paying on income they never actually take home.
+The fight is what counts as “support.”
+It is how income is measured and how parenting time gets credited.
+It is whether DHS or the other side will inflate the number until it stops making sense.
+Fathers who walk into an Oklahoma County support hearing alone often end up paying on income they never take home.

 At Dads.Law, we hear the same concern from men across the OKC metro: “I am not trying to dodge anything, I just need the math to be honest.”
-That is exactly what an Oklahoma City child support lawyer does — confirms the inputs, applies the right credits, and pushes back where the numbers are wrong.
+That is exactly what an Oklahoma City child support lawyer does.
+We confirm the inputs, apply the right credits, and push back where the numbers are wrong.

 How Oklahoma Calculates Child Support

 Oklahoma uses the Income Shares Model under 43 O.S. §§ 118 through 118I.
-The premise is that the child should receive the share of parental income they would have received if both parents lived under one roof.
-The math is statutory; the inputs are where men get squeezed.
+The idea is simple.
+The child should get the share of parental income they would have received if both parents lived under one roof.
+The math is statutory.
+The inputs are where men get squeezed.

 What Actually Goes Into the Calculation

 • Gross income — salary, commissions, bonuses, often overtime.
-For self-employed fathers, legitimate business expenses should reduce gross — and we fight for that treatment so you are not paying support on money you never took home.
+For self-employed fathers, legitimate business expenses should reduce gross.
+We fight for that treatment so you are not paying support on money you never took home.

 • Imputed income — courts can assign earning capacity if a parent is voluntarily underemployed.
 The standard is fact-specific, and the right evidence matters.

 • Shared parenting credit — Oklahoma’s most underused leverage for fathers.
-If you have the child for 121 overnights or more per year, the statute provides a meaningful adjustment that can substantially reduce the obligation.
+If you have the child for 121 overnights or more per year, the statute provides a meaningful adjustment.
+It can substantially reduce the obligation.

-• Health insurance, daycare, extraordinary expenses — each should be credited correctly, not left out of the worksheet.
+• Health insurance, daycare, extraordinary expenses — each should be credited correctly, not left off the worksheet.

 The 121-Night Threshold — Why It Matters for OKC Fathers

 Many opposing counsel will design a visitation offer that stops at 120 overnights — just below the threshold.
 That is not a coincidence.
 A schedule that crosses 121 overnights changes the math significantly.
-We negotiate (or litigate) for schedules that reflect what is actually best for your family and that get you above the threshold when appropriate.
+We negotiate, or litigate, for schedules that reflect what is best for your family.
+Where the facts support it, we get you above the threshold.

 When to Call a Child Support Attorney